How I Healed from Crippling Social Anxiety After 15 Years — My Story

 The Turning Point

-I'd already spent years researching anxiety conditions.
-I knew the theory.
-I understood the mechanics of panic.
-I knew logically that everything I feared had no basis in reality, that I needed to face my fears rather than run from them.
+I'd been researching anxiety conditions since 2004.
+I understood the anatomy of a panic attack.
+I knew logically that everything I feared had no basis in reality.
+I knew I needed to walk into the fear rather than run from it.

 But knowing it and doing it are two completely different things.